 PA-SHARE Data Quality

-Data in PA-SHARE are reflective of the quality of the data as submitted to PA SHPO.
+Data in PA-SHARE are reflective of the quality of the data submitted to PA SHPO.
 Historic resources and archeological sites within PA-SHARE may not include precise boundaries because of various sources and ages of mapped data and should be considered advisory for planning purposes, pending field verification.
-Absence of data does not necessarily indicate absence of resources or other program-related information.
-PA-SHARE is an ongoing initiative, and tables and associated data will undergo staged enhancements and constant updating.
-From 2017 to 2019, PA SHPO digitized historic and archaeological resource records and reports held within the PA SHPO file room and these are now available online via PA-SHARE.
-Visible data may be dependent on PA-SHARE subscriptions.
+Data may be missing from a resource, project, survey, report, or marker record or entered incorrectly, particularly for older records that were digitized in preparation for PA-SHARE’s launch in 2021.

 Archaeological Sites

 All archaeological sites that had map locations that provided locational data have been mapped.
 All boundaries should be considered approximate unless the site has been fully excavated.
-Any site showing on the map as a small circle is represented by only a center point.
+Any site shown on the map as a small circle is represented by only a center point.
 This was very common on early records.
 Approximately 140 records have no locational information.

 Statewide Pre‐Contact Probability Model